tddstud10/tddstud10/README.md

     - ☐ fix fsunit
     - ☐ Move to VS Test Adapter
       - ☐ Only move - with no change in domain model
-        - ☐ Pull in vstest adapter stubs
+        - ☑ Pull in vstest adapter stubs
         - ☐ Unify data model
         - ☐ Use discoverer to discover unit tests, instead of custom cecil based logic
+        - ☐ Establish realtime wire up for discovered tests
+        - ☐ Use LogicalCallContext
       - ☐ Refactor Test runtime assembly
       - ☐ Inject unit test id in marker calls to get rid of WCF server
         - ☐ Reduce perf of run tests